Charity of Sir Richard Whittington

 Priority Areas

-All programmes prioritize:
+All programmes prioritise:

-• Community-rooted and community-focused organizations
+• Community-rooted and community-focused organisations

 • Diverse boards, staff, and volunteers reflecting communities served

-• Person-centered, asset-based approaches
+• Person-centred, asset-based approaches

 • Promotion of positive mental wellbeing

-• Organizations paying the Real Living Wage
+• Organisations paying the Real Living Wage

 • Core, unrestricted, project, or development costs (flexible funding approach)